grahamwwilson/BeamSpectrumGenerator/README.md

 testb.f produces (x1,x2) after convolving
 Gaussian beam-energy-spread (BES) with beamstrahlung.
-Again uses 3-parameter CIRCE1 F77 implementation of the beta distribution generator for sampling from the CIRCE function for beamstrahlung
+Again uses 3-parameter CIRCE1 F77 implementation of the beta distribution generator for sampling from the CIRCE function for the beamstrahlung part.